eatseng/Algorithm/README.md

 http://coursera.cs.princeton.edu/algs4/assignments/boggle.html

 Construct: Using DFS to explore every possible combination of word spelling on the Boggle board.
 Optimization involves checking the trie for the next possible character in the word's spelling - if no such word spelling existing, DFS for that particular path ends.
+If DFS of any node encounters a new word in trie, that word is stored in a set ready to be returned when all DFS complete their execution.

 Burrows-Wheeler